-Bacterial vaginosis — an overgrowth of normally occurring vaginal bacteria — is the most common vaginal infection that causes a vaginal odor.
-Trichomoniasis — a sexually transmitted infection — also can lead to vaginal odor.
-Chlamydia and gonorrhea infections usually don't cause vaginal odors.
-Neither do yeast infections.
+Bacterial vaginosis is an overgrowth of bacteria typically present in the vagina.
+It's a common vaginal condition that can cause vaginal odor.
+Trichomoniasis, a sexually transmitted infection, also can lead to vaginal odor.
+A yeast infection usually doesn't cause vaginal odor.

 - Bacterial vaginosis

 - Poor hygiene